rhettb253/storefront/README.md

 # Online Store Application using Vite with Redux Toolkit

+## Thunk Branch

+This branch uses Redux thunk to get live data from a database.
+This removes other functionality from the dev branch to illustrate how to use createAsyncThunk.

 ## Overview

 This project is an online store application built using Vite for the front-end and Redux Toolkit for state management.
 It provides users with the ability to browse various product categories, view products within selected categories, and shop in an intuitive, user-friendly interface.